How To Prioritize Vulnerabilities In AppSec

 “…the fact that I could get through potentially thirty, forty, fifty, sixty, a hundred, two hundred different vulnerabilities and take care of that because I prioritized…”

-Luis Guzman shares his experience as a developer scanning for vulnerabilities.
-While doing a manual hunt, a developer would start with the quickest wins, sorting out the vulnerabilities that are the easiest to fix to massively boost their productivity.
+Doing a manual hunt, a dev would start with the quickest wins, sorting out the vulnerabilities that are the easiest to fix to maximize productivity.
 The ability to prioritize vulnerabilities and do bulk remediation is a major game changer in the DevOps world.
 If a developer tries to manually remediate vulnerabilities one by one, they could barely do 20-25 vulnerabilities in a 10-hour shift.
 However, they can remediate exponentially more vulnerabilities with prioritization.

 Using correlation and context to determine criticality